mdjahidhasan009/JavaScript-Note/class_object_variable/class.md

 ### Summary:
 - **Hidden Classes** are an internal optimization technique used by V8 to improve performance by tracking the "shape" of an object as properties are added.
-- **Consistent Property Order:** For best performance, add properties to objects in a consistent order to ensure that objects share hidden classes, enabling V8 to optimize access using inline caching.
+- **Consistent Property Order:** For the best performance, add properties to objects in a consistent order to ensure that objects share hidden classes, enabling V8 to optimize access using inline caching.
 - **Inline Caching:** When hidden classes are shared, V8 uses inline caching to speed up property lookups, bypassing the need for dictionary lookups.